astroumd/miriad/README.md

 #  MIRIAD

-MIRIAD (the Multichannel ....) was originally developed for BIMA, and has been adopted for a number of radio telescopes (CARMA, SMA, WSRT, ATNF and perhaps more).
-Sadly each of these has clones and diverged from the original version of MIRIAD.
+MIRIAD (Multi-channel Image Reconstruction, Image Analysis, and Display) was originally developed for BIMA, and has been adopted and expanded for a number of radio telescopes arrays (CARMA, SMA, WSRT, ATNF and perhaps more).
+Sadly each of these have cloned and diverged from the original version of MIRIAD.
 So be it.
-This is the original BIMA/CARMA version, as originally developed by Bob Sault in the late 80s.
+What you see here is the original BIMA/CARMA version, as originally developed by Bob Sault in the late 80s and was actively used for CARMA until 2015, and is still in some use.

 # Installation

-We have a csh script **install_miriad** and a much simpler bare bones **install_miriad.sh**.
+We have a csh script **[install_miriad](docs/install_miriad)** and a much simpler bare bones **[install_miriad.sh](docs/install_miriad.sh)**.
 They may contain helpful comments to get you past some hurdles, but here are briefly the steps on a linux machine, extracted from those scripts: